Neuro-evolutionary evidence for a universal fractal primate brain shape: Abstract

 \section{Abstract}

 The cerebral cortex displays a bewildering diversity of shapes and sizes across and within species.
-Despite this diversity, we present a parsimonious and universal multi-scale description of primate cortices in full agreement with empirical data, by expressing cortical shapes explicitly as hierarchical compositions of folds across spatial scales.
-As one gradually merges neighbouring folds of increasing size, the cortices of 11 primate species follow a common scale-free morphometric trajectory, that also overlaps with over 70 other mammalian species.
-Our results indicate that all cerebral cortices are approximations of the \textit{same} archetypal fractal shape.
-Importantly, this new understanding enables a more precise quantification of neurobiological processes as a function of scale.
-Specifically, we demonstrate a scale-dependent effect of ageing, with a nearly two-fold increase in effect size at a spatial scale of approximately 2~mm compared to standard morphological analysis, suggesting our methods may generate superior biomarkers for a range of conditions in future.
+Despite this diversity, we present a universal multi-scale description of primate cortices.
+We show that all cortical shapes can be described as a set of nested folds of different sizes.
+As neighbouring folds are gradually merged, the cortices of 11 primate species follow a common scale-free morphometric trajectory, that also overlaps with over 70 other mammalian species.
+Our results indicate that all cerebral cortices are approximations of the \textit{same} archetypal fractal shape with a fractal dimension of $d_f=2.5$.
+Importantly, this new understanding enables a more precise quantification of brain morphology as a function of scale.
+To demonstrate the importance of this new understanding, we show a scale-dependent effect of ageing on brain morphology.
+We observe a more than four-fold increase in effect size (from 2 standard deviations to 8 standard deviations) at a spatial scale of approximately 2~mm compared to standard morphological analyses.
+Our new understanding may therefore generate superior biomarkers for a range of conditions in the future.